janlelis/unicode-display_width/README.md

 #### Emoji Support in Terminals

 Unfortunately, the level of Emoji support varies a lot between terminals.
 While some of them are able to display (almost) all Emoji sequences correctly, others fall back to displaying sequences of basic Emoji.
-When `emoji: true` or `emoji: :auto` is used, the gem will attempt to set the best fitting Emoji setting for you (e.g. `:rgi_at` on "Apple_Terminal" or `:none` on Gnome's terminal widget).
+When `emoji: true` or `emoji: :auto` is used, the gem will attempt to set the best fitting Emoji setting for you (e.g. `:rgi_at` on "Apple_Terminal" or `false` on Gnome's terminal widget).

 Please note that Emoji display and number of terminal columns used might differs a lot.
 For example, it might be the case that a terminal does not understand which Emoji to display, but still manages to calculate the proper amount of terminal cells.
 The automatic Emoji support level per terminal only considers the latter (cursor position), not the actual Emoji image(s) displayed.
 Please [open an issue](https://github.com/janlelis/unicode-display_width/issues/new) if you notice your terminal application could use a better default value.
 Also see the [ucs-detect project](https://ucs-detect.readthedocs.io/results.html), which is a great resource that compares various terminal's Unicode/Emoji capabilities.